-On March 24, 2012, Molly Marie Young, 21, was found shot to death in her former boyfriend’s apartment in the 500 block of North Westridge Drive.
+CARBONDALE, Ill. — On March 24, 2012, Molly Marie Young, 21, was shot to death in her former boyfriend’s apartment in the 500 block of North Westridge Drive.

-Minton had already lawyered up by the time the Illinois State Police arrived that morning to investigate.
-Seven, count ’em, SEVEN individuals came forward to independent investigators saying that the CPD was at the scene much earlier than when the 911 call was made.
-Some people believe this is a huge police cover-up.
+Minton had already lawyered up when the ISP arrived that morning to investigate.
+Seven, count them, SEVEN individuals came forward to independent investigators saying the CPD was at the scene much earlier than when Romack made the 911 call.
+Some people believe this is a significant police cover-up.

 On June 30, 2014, Molly’s father, Larry, filed a wrongful death lawsuit against Richie Minton.